 Making the CHS more accessible and relevant for people facing situations of vulnerability and crisis.

 Standards need to be reviewed regularly to adapt to a changing environment, drawing on learning and new developments and innovations.
 The CHS is no exception.
-This is why CHS Alliance, Sphere and Groupe URD have launched an 18-month process to consult with multiple stakeholders for their views on how to update and improve the standard.
+This is why, in May 2022, CHS Alliance, Sphere and Groupe URD have launched an 18-month process to consult with multiple stakeholders for their views on how to update and improve the standard.

 - 1st Consultation Round: Feedback on the current CHS (May-Dec 2022)

-- Feedback analysis and Drafting of Draft 1 of the updated standard (Jan-Apr 2023)
+- Feedback analysis and Drafting of Draft 1 of the updated standard (Jan-May 2023)

-- 2nd Consultation Round on Draft 1, including webinars, country case studies and regional workshops (May-Sep 2023)
+- 2nd Consultation Round on Draft 1, including webinars, country pilots, and regional workshops (June-Sep 2023)

 - Feedback analysis and preparation of Draft 2 (Sep-Oct 2023)

 - Validation consultations on Draft 2 (Oct-Nov 2023)

 - Finalisation, sign-off, production (Nov 2023)

 - Launch of revised and updated standard (Dec 2023)